fabiocaccamo/layers.css/README.md

 **`layers-resize`**

-Similar to `layer-resize`, with the difference that this must be included at `layers-container` level and affect all its direct child layers.
+Similar to `layer-resize`, with the difference that this must be included at `.layers-container` level and affect all its direct child layers.

 Resize layers header, content and footer automatically according to the given arguments.